 Dr. Julia Brotherton

-Julia Brotherton, MD, PhD is a public health physician and Medical Director of VCS Population Health, VCS Foundation.
+Julia Brotherton, MD, PhD is a public health physician and Medical Director of Australian Center for the Prevention of Cervical Cancer (ACPCC).
 She is an Honorary Principal Fellow at the Melbourne School of Population and Global Health and a Professorial Fellow at Australia’s National Centre for Immunisation Research and Surveillance.
 She is a medical graduate from the University of Newcastle, NSW, has a Master degree in Public Health, a Doctorate of Philosophy from the University of Sydney and holds a Fellowship in Public Health Medicine.
 For over fifteen years Julia has been involved in research and policy development informing the implementation and evaluation of HPV vaccination programs in Australia.
 She has been a lead investigator in Australian research which has demonstrated the world’s first evidence of dramatic declines in both HPV infections and pre-cancerous cervical lesions in young women post- vaccination.
 She has over 210 publications to date, is a chief investigator of the NHMRC Centre for Research Excellence in Cervical Cancer Control, and is a member of the WHO Director General’s Expert Advisory Group on Cervical Cancer Elimination.

 Dr. Iacopo Baussano